steveknipmeyer/ModelRelief/README.md

 ModelRelief is a tool for scultural designers who create low-reliefs from 3D models.

 ### Linear Scaling Loses Detail
 A 3D model cannot be linearly scaled to the desired depth because it removes detail.
-For example, simply scaling a 3D model produces an unsatisfying result.
+For example, simply scaling a 3D model produces this unsatisfying result.

 |3D Model|Linear Scaling|
 |-|-|